memfault/interrupt/_posts/2019-08-13-how-to-write-a-bootloader-from-scratch.md

 ---

 This is the third post in our [zero to main() series]({{ '/tag/zero-to-main' |
-relative_url  }}), where we boostrap a working firmware from zero code on a cortex-M series microcontroller.
+relative_url  }}), where we bootstrap a working firmware from zero code on a cortex-M series microcontroller.

 Previously, [we wrote a startup file to bootstrap our C environment]({% post_url